zTouu/ToDoList-App/README.md

 - **Create Tasks:** Add new tasks with a title, description, and due date.
 - **Edit Tasks:** Modify task details, such as title, description, and due date.
 - **Delete Tasks:** Remove tasks that are no longer needed.
-- **Set Priorities:** Assign priority levels to tasks for better organization.
 - **Mark as Completed:** Easily mark tasks as completed when finished.
-- **Filter and Search:** Efficiently find tasks using filters and search functionality.
 - **Responsive Design:** The app is designed to work seamlessly on various devices.

 # Technologies Used